googlefonts/karla/sources/fonts/variable/checks.md

 The set of font binaries available must match exactly those declared on the METADATA.pb file.

-Also, to avoid confusion, we expect that font files are not placed on subdirectories.
+Also, to avoid confusion, we expect that font files (other than statics) are not placed on subdirectories.

 </pre>